Biometric Consent – Students in Years 9, 10 and 11

 External doors will only be locked during lessons – they will be open during lesson changeover and break and lunchtimes – and they can always be opened from the inside.
 The biometric readers will only be needed when students need to enter the building from the outside during lessons (for example, if they are learning in L Block and they need to visit the toilet).
 Locking the external doors at these times is an important security measure to reduce the risk of intruders entering the school.
-A copy of the full letter can be found on the school website.
+A copy of the full letter can be found here.

 Please complete and return the form to form tutors by Monday 31 January.
 Note this must be a signed paper copy.
 Please contact us if you need another form.
 Many thanks for your cooperation.

 A reminder that Year 10 students need to have secured a placement and returned their work experience form to Mrs Anderson in school by Friday 28 January.
 Help in finding placements is available via the NYBEP portal – details of how to access this together with links to all of the relevant documents can be found on the careers pages.